cassemanagement/entity-api/README.md

 ## Setup (Azure)

-Ensure you have a Cosmos DB account with Gremlin enabled, and a Gremlin graph database setup.
+Ensure you have a Cosmos DB account with Gremlin enabled and a Gremlin graph database, and a storage account:

 Next, create a file in `/resources/database.properties` with the following content: